 Research expenditures per FTE at USC Aiken reflect grant activity and typically exceed the median of the University's national peer group.
-For 2010-11, research expenditures were 90% higher than that of the National peer group median (7.3-23).
-With appropriations in a significant decline, finding alternative sources of funding such as extramural grants (7.3-24) has become an important strategic objective.
-The number of grants submitted was 25 in 2010-11, with 22 awarded for an astonishing success rate of 88%.
-The 25 grants submitted reflected a requested amount of \$2,322,868 with 87% or \$2,013,442 being awarded 2010-11 (7.3-25).
-In 2010-11, these efforts provided \$1,271,784 toward research and \$216,327 toward educational training opportunities (7.3-26).
-Another alternative means of funding for the institution is endowed chairs and professorships (7.3-27); in 2011-12, additional funding was provided via 3 endowed professorships and 18 endowed chairs.
+For 2011-12. research expenditures were 193% higher than that of the National peer group median (7.3-23).
+With appropriations in a significant decline, finding alternative sources of funding such as extramural grants (7.3-24) has become an important strategic focus.
+The number of grants submitted was 28 in with 2011-12, 27 being alternative means of funding for the institution is endowed chairs and professorships (7.3-27); in 2012-13, additional funding was provided via 3 endowed professorships and 17 endowed chairs.